 Home services companies saw a decrease in appointments as COVID-19 continues, but providers have adapted:

 - Many home repair companies are relying on consumers to keep their employees safe, but repairs must continue.
 In some cases, employees can simply drop off parts for consumer-completed repairs.
 For in-home repairs that require a technician, companies are increasing sanitation procedures, cleaning as they go.

-- In Brainerd, Massachusetts, the local internet provider, CTC, has recognized the importance of staying connected.
-They are offering free internet upgrades to handle increased traffic and providing free WIFI hotspots for everyone to stay connected.
+- In Brainerd, Massachusetts, the local internet provider, CTC, recognized the importance of staying connected.
+They offer free internet upgrades to handle increased traffic and provide free WIFI hotspots for everyone to stay connected.

 For more information on how to adapt to COVID-19 demands for your home services business, click here.

 The COVID-19 crisis had a devastating effect on restaurant and food services.
 This industry is made up of many small, one-store businesses with local employees paid an hourly wage plus tips.
 Overall, more than 15 million people make their living restaurants across the U.S. For months, reservations had decreased, but soon, many restaurant dining rooms closed to patrons, and restaurants had to change the way they do business.